How ET (Energy Transfer) Makes Money in 2025: A Deep-Dive With Income Statement

 5. How does ET's effective tax rate compare to previous years?

-ET's effective tax rate in Q2 2025 was 5.1%, lower than previous years.
-This low rate is primarily due to tax benefits from depreciation, interest expense, and partnership structure.
+ET's effective tax rate in Q3 2025 was 6.3%, lower than previous years.
+This low rate is primarily due to tax benefits from accelerated depreciation, partnership structure, and certain non-cash deductions.